jiaqiiiiii/DUTCHTERMS/README.md

 ### Embeddings Analysis

 - **`model_training`** to train Word2Vec models for each newspaper and time period.
 The code is adapted from `https://github.com/Living-with-machines/DiachronicEmb-BigHistData/tree/main`.
+  To train your data, create a folder in tests folder (e.g., test_data) with the raw texts divided per period in a txt format with around 500 characters per line.

 - **`handelsblad_change.py`** & **`telegraaf_change.py`** to perform embeddings-based analysis:
   - Cosine similarity analysis